 - Packing material

-If you’re moving further than 50 miles, make sure to include this category in your moving budget template.
-Also, if you’re moving far away for a different job, be sure to talk to a tax professional about deducting your moving expenses from your taxes.
+If you’re moving more than 50 miles, include this category in your moving budget template.
+Also, if you’re moving far away for a different job, talk to a tax professional about deducting your moving expenses from your taxes.

 - Car shipping